dfakhrizaman/daffascript/src/posts/mvi-for-react-developer.md

 If you're coming from a React or Redux background and starting Android development (using Kotlin and XML, no Jetpack Compose), you might feel like you’ve stepped into a world that still uses adapters, ViewBindings, and a lot of lifecycle boilerplate.

-But here’s the good news: **MVI (Model-View-Intent)** is the architectural pattern that will feel the most *familiar* to you—almost like bringing a Redux store into the Android world.
+But here’s the good news: **MVI (Model-View-Intent)** is the architectural pattern that will feel the most *familiar* to you, almost like bringing a Redux store into the Android world.

 Let’s break down how MVI works in Android and why it clicks so well with React developers.